decrn/tilogics/ARTIFACT.md

 cabal run em -- --solved examples/two-bit-adder.stlcb
 ```

-The result is a type-reconstructed program, that was type checked and subsequently elaborated using the Solved monad from the type class discussed in Claim 1 above.
+The result is a type-reconstructed variant of the input two-bit adder program, that was type checked and subsequently elaborated using the Solved monad from the type class discussed in Claim 1 above.

 See also the section on Benchmarking below for a more detailed account of how to run our synthetic benchmark.